tvanzyl/tvanzyl.github.io/content/projects/qulinda.md

 math: true
 ---

-We continueto join forces with [Qulinda](https://qulinda.com/) to discuss deep learning, wildlife and livestock.
+We continue to join forces with [Qulinda](https://qulinda.com/) to discuss deep learning, wildlife and livestock.

 Here is a recent [podcast](https://play.pod.space/sv/qulinda-podden/avsnitt-3-machinelearning-and-ai-in-english).